siddharthroy12/DSA-Notes/Readme.md

 This is the most common interview question related to linked list.

-And we are going to use a Singly Linked List for this.
+And we are going to use a Singly Linked List for this because in Doubly Linked List there is not need to reverse it.

 Remember that we don't to want to print the Linked List in a reverse order like we did in the Doubly Linked List.

-we want to make the given Linked List in the reverse order.
+We want to make the given Linked List in the reverse order.

 The algorithm to reverse a Linked List looks like this: